Project

 Without the join and even with a high OFFSET value, we get much better performance.

-#3 Updated by Ben Leinfelder over 8 years ago
+#3 Updated by Ben Leinfelder about 9 years ago

 • Status changed from In Progress to Closed